albertovpd/machine_learning_specialization_washington_university/personal_course_notes.md

         Actual YES      5               100

-- TP    :   predicted YES and actual output was NO
+- TP    :   Predicted YES and actual output was YES.
-- TN    :   "      "   NO   "               "   NO
+- TN    :   Predicted   NO and the actual output was NO.
-- FP    :   "      "   YES  "               "   NO
+- FP    :   Predicted   YES   and the actual output was NO (the prediction is false).
-- FN    :   "      "   NO   "               "   YES
+- FN    :  Predicted NO  and the actual output was  YES.

 **- AUC**: